Art and stars

 Prowl & Play, Phoenix

 Have a wild time at the Phoenix Zoo.
-This June and August, the zoo hosts Prowl & Play, a nighttime event guaranteed to keep kids busy with specially themed activities, waterslides, a dance party and encounters with some of the animal residents.
-June's theme is Superheroes Unite, featuring costumed characters, and August celebrates magic with wandering wizards.
+In June and August, the zoo hosts Prowl & Play, a nighttime event guaranteed to keep kids busy with specially themed activities, waterslides, a dance party and encounters with some of the animal residents.

 Cool Summer Nights, Tucson